-Housed in a vast converted Victorian church building, Drama at Huddersfield boasts one of the best resourced departments of its kind in Europe, with modern, state-of-the-art facilities facilities.
+Housed in a converted Victorian church building, Drama at Huddersfield provides modern and inspiring facilities.
 The Milton Building has two large performance studios which are architecturally spectacular and supremely flexible; most of the other seminar and rehearsal rooms have stained glass windows, high ceilings and curious gargoyles, providing a stimulating and creative working environment.

-Our work in this inspirational setting is supported by technical staff and state-of-the-art technical facilities: 3D design equipment, video editing, projection and other multi-media performance facilities, computerised lighting and sound equipment.
-Studios One and Two are both used primarily as in-house teaching and performance spaces, where you practise, watch and critique your own and other students’ work.
+Our work in this inspirational setting is supported by technical staff and contemporary technical facilities such as 3D design equipment, video editing, projection and other multi-media performance facilities, computerised lighting and sound equipment.
+Studios One and Two are both used primarily as in-house teaching and performance spaces, where you'll have the opportunity to practise, watch and critique your own and other students' work.
 In addition, Studio One is a touring venue, hosting work by contemporary companies whose work can be studied as part of the curriculum.
-We have close links with Huddersfield’s Lawrence Batley Theatre and sometimes use their three performances spaces for our own public productions.
+We have close links with Huddersfield's Lawrence Batley Theatre and have previously used their three performance spaces for our own public productions.

 How much will it cost me?